ros-mobile-robots/ros-mobile-robots.github.io/docs/robot-description.md

     <figcaption>DiffBot displayed in RViz.</figcaption>
 </figure>

-With the robot descripton loaded on the ROS parameter server, it's possible to use the `TF Tree` `rqt` plugin to display the transformation tree.
+With the robot descripton loaded on the ROS parameter server, it's possible to use the `TF Tree` `rqt` plugin to display the transformation tree (see image above).

+The following video shows the implementation of the robot description.
+Note the video may be outdated when you read this and the model has improved.

+{% include video id="gfhgfU8zUOs" provider="youtube" %}